 I've literally met hundreds of nurses and professionals through online nursing communities and social media.

-I met my business partner and RNFM Radio cohost, Kevin Ross, on Twitter in 2011 -- we now have one of the most popular nursing podcasts around, as well as a growing company and podcast network.
-Our other partner, Elizabeth Scala, found me on Twitter in 2012; she was looking for like-minded nurse entrepreneurs and allies, and we've been collaborative friends and colleagues ever since.
+I met my former business partner and RNFM Radio cohost, Kevin Ross, on Twitter in 2011 -- we then launched one of the first nursing podcasts around, as well as a growing company.
+Our other partner, Elizabeth Scala, found me on Twitter in 2012; she was looking for like-minded nurse entrepreneurs and allies.

 I also met nurse bullying expert Renee Thompson on Twitter around that same time.
 Our Twitter friendship quickly developed into a true offline friendship, and I now count her as one of my best friends.
-She also unofficially mentors me in terms of growing my speaking business; so although we're close pals, she also serves as a mentor of sorts -- and I to her, as well.
+She also unofficially mentors me in terms of growing my speaking business; so although we're close pals, she also serves as a mentor.

 Meanwhile, I use LinkedIn, Twitter, Facebook, and Instagram to build my network and meet new people with whom I feel aligned.
 When someone really stands out from the crowd, I reach out and we expand our relationship via a phone or Skype, and sometimes we have the chance to meet in person, which is really the icing on the cake.